tiprankstipranks

 We are exposed to the risks inherent in international sales and operations.

-In 2023, sales to customers outside of the U.S. made up approximately 37 percent of our total sales, and we sell our products to customers in approximately 75 countries.
-We have exposure to risks of operating outside the U.S., including: fluctuations in foreign currency exchange rates, including the euro, pound sterling, Japanese yen and Chinese renminbi; restrictions on, or difficulties and costs associated with, the repatriation of cash from foreign countries to the U.S.; difficulties and costs associated with complying with a wide variety of complex laws, treaties and regulations, which may carry significant penalties for non-compliance; unexpected changes in political or regulatory environments; earnings and cash flows that may be subject to tax withholding requirements or the imposition of tariffs, exchange controls or other restrictions; geopolitical and economic instability, including the wars in Ukraine and the Gaza region; general country strikes or work stoppages; unforeseen public health crises, such as pandemic and epidemic diseases; import and export restrictions, tariffs, and other trade barriers or retaliatory actions; difficulties in maintaining overseas subsidiaries and international operations; difficulties in obtaining approval for significant transactions; government limitations on foreign ownership; government takeover or nationalization of business; and government mandated price controls.
+In 2024, sales to customers outside of the U.S. made up approximately 42 percent of our total sales, and we sell our products to customers in approximately 70 countries.
+We have exposure to risks of operating outside the U.S., including: fluctuations in foreign currency exchange rates, including the euro, pound sterling, Japanese yen, Brazilian Real, and Chinese renminbi; restrictions on, or difficulties and costs associated with, the repatriation of cash from foreign countries to the U.S.; difficulties and costs associated with complying with a wide variety of complex laws, treaties and regulations, which may carry significant penalties for non-compliance; unexpected changes in political or regulatory environments; earnings and cash flows that may be subject to tax withholding requirements or the imposition of tariffs, exchange controls or other restrictions; geopolitical and economic instability, including the wars in Ukraine and the Middle East; general country strikes or work stoppages; unforeseen public health crises, such as pandemic and epidemic diseases; import and export restrictions; difficulties in maintaining overseas subsidiaries and international operations; difficulties in obtaining approval for significant transactions; government limitations on foreign ownership; government takeover or nationalization of business; and government mandated price controls.
+Tariffs and other trade barriers or retaliatory actions could also negatively impact our business.
+For example, the new U.S. administration has increased the tariff on Chinese products to 10 percent and has imposed, or is considering imposing, tariffs on products from other countries.
+Whether and to what extent these tariffs will be imposed is presently unknown, however such tariffs (and any retaliatory action taken as a result) could lead to increased costs, which could cause decreased customer demand for our products as well as our customers' products that incorporate our products due to increased pricing, and adversely affect our financial condition and results of operations.
 Any one or more of the above factors could adversely affect our international operations and could significantly affect our financial condition and results of operations.
 For example, Chinese government agencies have in the past required companies to reduce or suspend manufacturing operations from time to time, with little or no notice, for reasons such as energy restrictions and air quality concerns.
 The timing and length of these suspensions, which are expected to continue occurring, are difficult to predict.
 These unpredictable events could negatively impact our results of operations and cash flows.
 Further, any of these factors may impact our customers' non-U.S. operations, which could reduce demand for our products.
 As our international operations and activities expand, we inevitably have greater exposure to the risks associated with operating in many foreign countries.

 Natural and Human Disruptions - Risk 1

-Adverse weather conditions may impact the demand for some of our products in our road technologies product line and could negatively affect our financial condition and results of operations.
+Adverse weather conditions and other environmental impacts (such as climate change and extreme weather) may impact our operations and the demand for some of our products, which could negatively affect our financial condition and results of operations.

 Capital Markets - Risk 1